 Figure 7.
 Topology view for a given project

 Each edge in the graph represents a relationship between two repositories.
 Continuous edges mean that the source clone pushes to the destination clone, whereas dashed edges mean that the destination clone pulls from the source clone.
 The edge labels show two numbers separated by a dash.
 The first and second numbers represent how many commits in tracked and non-tracked branches of the source clone are missing in the destination clone, respectively.
 The edge colors are used to represent the synchronization status: green edges mean that both clones are synchronized (i.e., the destination clone has all commits in the source clone), whereas red edges mean that the pair is not synchronized and indicates the direction that is missing commits.
-For example, it is possible to observe in Figure7 that the current user clone (blue computer) is hosted at cmcdell and is named dyevc.
+For example, it is possible to observe in Figure 7 that the current user clone (blue computer) is hosted at cmcdell and is named dyevc.
 This clone pulls from gems-uff/dyevc, which is located at github.com, and there are four tracked commits ready to be pulled (i.e., commits that exist in the remote repository and do not exist locally).
 It also pushes to the same peer, having five tracked commits ready to be pushed.

 Level3: Tracked branches